 In order to limit disturbance to wildlife on this sensitive reserve, Gosforth Park Nature reserve is only open to members of the Natural History Society of Northumbria and visitors with valid a day pass.
 Day passes cost £5.00 (adult) and £1.00 (child) and can be purchased from the box at Lake Lodge Cottage.
-Please remove the permit and map from the envelope and place your money into one of the envelopes and post through the letterbox at Lake Lodge – remembering to keep the day pass at all times.
+Please remove the permit and map from the envelope and place your money into one of the envelope before posting through the letterbox at Lake Lodge – remembering to keep the day pass at all times.

-If you visit the reserve using a day pass and would like to join NHSN as a member, we will gladly reimburse the cost of your day pass within 30 days if you fill in the small tear off strip at the bottom of the day pass and send to NHSN alongside your payment.
+If you would like to to join NHSN as a member, we will gladly reimburse the cost of your day pass within 30 days if you fill in the small tear off strip at the bottom of the day pass and send to NHSN alongside your payment.